alzafacon/AYFM-Scheduling/README.md

 # AYFM-Scheduling
-## A database project to aid in assigning tasks.
+## Tool to aid in scheduling assignments for mid-week meeting "Apply Yourself to the Field Ministry."

 ### Assignment Planner
 An Eclipse project in Java that packages the whole application.